qjerome/lru-st/README.md

 It also aims at providing data structures built on top of doubly linked list such as LRU HashMap.

+# Features
+- `sync`: to enable when `collections` structures needs to be used in threads

 # Example: DoublyLinkedList

 ```rust